cogment/cogment-doc/docs/reference/parameters.md

 cogment://discover?tag=red&zone=1
 ```

-If these endpoints were provided for actors, they would be equivalent these explicit discovery endpoints:
+If these endpoints were provided for actors, they would be equivalent to these **explicit discovery endpoints**:

 ```
 cogment://discover/actor?__actor_class=xxx&__implementation=yyy